cagarweyne/es2015/readme.md

 console.log(people.get(personTwo));//David

 ```
 As you can see from the code above, we can use the same `set` and `get` methods as we did with `Map`.
 However, if you tried using a string as a key, you will run into an error, which says `Invalid value used as weak map key`.
+Besides only allowing objects as keys, WeakMaps are not iterable, you cannot use the for..of loop to iterate over the keys in a WeakMap.
+You will run into the same error when trying to iterate over objects with a for...of loop.

+###Why do need WeakMaps?

+The main use for WeakMaps is that they make efficient use of memory, this means that individual entries can be garbage collected while the WeakMap is still in use.
+They are called 'Weak' because they hold a weak reference to the object that is used as reference for the keys.

 ##